Fuyuki0312/cnn-vs-resnet-digit-classification/README.md

 ### ResNet18
-- Model reached approximately 99% test accuracy.
+- The model reached approximately 99% test accuracy.
 ![description](Images/ResNetAccuracyCurve.jpg) ![description](Images/ResNetLossCurve.jpg)
 ![description](Images/ResNetConfusionMatrix.jpg)

-(the figure collect metrics each poch and since the ResNet18 model was trained on only 3 epochs, the "curves" appear to be quite linear)
+(The graphs collected metrics each epoch and since the ResNet18 model was trained on only 3 epochs, the "curves" appear to be quite linear)
 - While ResNet18 performed effectively on the dataset with reliable metrics, it may not necessarily be consistent to correctly predict real-world handwritten digits.
 Therefore, these metrics should be interpreted with caution.

 ### Comparison
 ![description](Images/ComparingTable.jpg)

 - Thanks to being pretrained on large-scale datasets, the ResNet18 model required much fewer epochs (only 3) to train, despite taking insignificantly more time to train each epoch, which was 0.67 min/epoch.
 This model resulted in a considerably high test accuracy, being approximately higher than 99%, without the need of transforming data into grayscale.
-- The CNN model built from scratch, on the other hand, reached an acceptable test accuracy, yet requested many times more epochs (50 epochs), leading to longer training time.
-After data had been transformed into grayscale, this model was train with a speed of roughly 0.4 min/epoch, achieving about 94% in test accuracy.
+- The CNN model built from scratch, on the other hand, reached an acceptable test accuracy, yet demanded many times more epochs (50 epochs), leading to longer training time.
+After data had been transformed into grayscale, this model was trained with a speed of roughly 0.4 min/epoch, achieving about 94% test accuracy.
-- A ResNet18 model with frozen backbone is not recommended because ~81% test accuracy cannot be considered satisfactory in this handwritten digit classification.
+- A ResNet18 model with frozen backbone is not recommended because ~81% test accuracy cannot be considered satisfactory in handwritten digit classification.
 The model's backbone being frozen limited the model's ability to adapt the dataset, reducing the model's capability of understanding data's patterns.
 - Overall, the ResNet18 model outperforms the custom CNN model with noticeably less total time to train in this project, although ResNet18 model requires slightly more computational resoures.

-Note: The ResNet18 model with a frozen backbone as well as the relating graphs representing its metrics are not included in this repository, as it exhibited unstable training behavior and poor generalization.
+Note: The ResNet18 model with a frozen backbone as well as the relating graphs showing its metrics are not included in this repository, as it exhibited unstable training behavior and poor generalization.

 ## Dataset